dimsumlabs-archive/dootdoorlock/README.md

 dootdoorlock
 ============

-The new doorlock at DSL - William Liang's DOOT from BOOT
+The new doorlock at DSL 2.0

-On the pi, copy "doord" to /etc/init.d/
+On the pi, copy "init/doord" to /etc/init.d/

 To enable at boot:
 ```
 sudo update-rc.d doord defaults
 ```
-For some reason this does not work.
-Neither does starting in ```/etc/rc.local```.

 daemon control:
 ```